Eurydia/notes-on-clean-programming-language/content/Cleanpedia/APX A 03 StdChar.md

 # StdChar

-The `StdChar` module contains definitions for operations and functions relating to real number type.
+The `StdChar` module contains implementations for character functions.

-When imported, this module allows for:
+When imported, it allows for:
 - addition and subtraction between characters,
 - comparison between characters,
 - character manipulation,
-- property testing, and
+- usage of predicate functions, and
 - conversion to and from character type.

 Visit [StdChar](https://cloogle.org/src/#base-stdenv/StdChar;icl;line=1) on Cloogle for source code of this module.